 On-air fundraising interrupts your core programming, but sometimes your core programming has to interrupt your fundraising.

-The impeachment inquiry into President Trump is the latest major news event to cause stations to pause their on-air drives to bring listeners breaking news and vital information.
+The COVID-19 virus spreading across the country is a major news event that can cause stations to pause their on-air drives to bring listeners breaking news and vital information.
+The need to provide critical information might prompt some stations to move their drives.

-Public media is a public service first, and our primary obligation is to deliver that public service to the audience.
-This is the key tenant to come back to in any discussion about pausing or postponing a fund drive.
+Public media is a public service first, and our primary obligation is to deliver that public service to our audience.
+This is the key tenant to come back to in any discussion about pausing or moving a fund drive.

-If there is breaking or live coverage of a significant event such as a press conference or live testimony, your audience expects to hear it in the moment from you.
-To continue fundraising in such moments risks sending the message that raising money takes precedence over your mission of public service.
+Your listeners expect you to bring them breaking news and significant events such as press briefings as they happen.
+To continue fundraising in such moments sends the message that raising money takes precedence over your mission of public service.

 Pause your drive to make room for special coverage.

-When special coverage of a press conference or testimony has concluded, resume your drive and reassure the audience that your service to them is the highest priority.
+When special coverage of a press conference or other event has concluded, resume your drive and reassure your audience that your service to them is the highest priority.
 They can rely on you to bring them all of the coverage they expect.
+Tell your listeners they will hear every bit of available information about the virus, even during your fundraiser, but you need to pay for it.

-If you need to extend your drive due to such interruptions, simply explain your decision to your audience and trust them to be understanding.
+If you need to extend your drive due to such interruptions, simply explain your decision to your audience and trust them to understand.

 Of course your message need not overstate your actions.
 The message isn’t “See how great we are for doing the right thing and bringing you the news.”
 Rather, it’s a simple “You trust this public service and we deliver what you expect.”

-If special news coverage is extensive, like the broadcast of a public impeachment hearing, you may be required to suspend your drive indefinitely.
+If special news coverage is extensive, you may be required to suspend your drive indefinitely.
 Trust in the primacy of your mission and that you’ll figure out how to meet your goal later.

 Your #1 responsibility is to your community.
 Donors will come through for you when you maintain your unwavering commitment to that end.